A Decade of Research in Fog computing: Relevance, Challenges, and Future Directions: Introduction

-We first explore the classical case studies of fog computing, justifying its relevance (Section~\ref{sec:rel}).
+We first explore the case studies of fog computing, justifying its relevance (Section~\ref{sec:rel}).
 We then explore the current research challenges, which are being addressed in fog computing domain, advancing the state-of-the-art.
 In the process, we also mention possible extensions to these studies, followed by a thorough discussion (Section~\ref{sec:challenges}).
 Later, we outline the future research directions in fog computing from the perspective of emerging trends in computer science, that could lead to the eventual deployment of fog networks and ubiquity of the fog-based applications (Section~\ref{sec:futureWork}).

-Contrary to other survey papers~\cite{yousefpour2019all, hu2017survey, laroui2021edge, gill2021comprehensive, bukhari2022fog, perera2017fog, goudarzi2022scheduling, mukherjee2018survey} in the fog computing domain, that exhaustively focus on a specific set of aspects of fog computing, this work discusses the fog research challenges and solutions in much broader scope and thus provides a thorough opinion about progressing the research and quickly adapting fog computing in real-world applications.
+Section~\ref{sec:conclusion} provides a conclusion for the work.